Postbaccalaureate Research Education Program (PREP)

 The curriculum is designed for students to begin in early June.
 However, other starting dates may be considered on a case-by-case basis.

-The application deadline is May 1 for applicants planning to begin the following June.
-Applications received at other times will be considered on a space-available basis.
+The application deadline is May 1, 2017, for matriculation in the summer of 2017.
+Applications received at other times are considered on a space-available basis.
+Applicants are encouraged to apply early.

-All materials submitted with the application will play a role in the selection process.
-Since students come from very diverse backgrounds and have many different future interests, none of the application elements will dominate in the selection process.
-The Selection Committee will look for individuals who show the greatest promise of succeeding in disease-oriented basic and translational research careers.
+All materials submitted with the application play a role in the selection process.
+As students come from very diverse backgrounds and have many different future interests, none of the application elements dominate in the selection process.
+The Selection Committee looks for individuals who show the greatest promise of succeeding in disease-oriented basic and translational research careers.

-Processing and review of completed applications will begin during the first week in February.
-Appointment offers will be made on a rolling basis.
-Applicants should expect to receive a status notification within 6 weeks after submitting the application.
+Processing and review of completed applications begins during the first week in February.
+Appointment offers are made on a rolling basis.

 - Program Manager-Diversity Grants